 Since we are focusing on Security here, two Cisco 2960TT-L switches running IOS 15.0 which has robust features such as VTPv3 and FlexLinks.
 VTP version 3 offers support including expanded ISL VLAN support range is also part of this lab kit.
 LanBase IOS allows layer 3 routing by adding static routing support.
 Many strong security capabilities have been added in 15.0 LanBase IOS too.
 Some of the features include: Flexible Authentication, Radius Change of Authorization and advanced 802.1X features.
 On the management side, a long list of capabilities becomes available in LAN Base including a wider range of MIBs, Ingress policing, Trust Boundary, AutoQoS, and DSCP mapping.Port security, 802.1x, Access Control Lists

 Lots of accessories are also included.
-You get two HWIC-1DSU-T1 serial cards, two WIC-1DSU-T1-v2 serial cards, and four WIC-1T serial cards.
+You get two HWIC-1DSU-T1 serial cards, four WIC-1DSU-T1-v2 serial cards, and four WIC-1T serial cards.
 This allows you to gain knowledge on both types of serial interfaces.
 Plus plenty of cables to wire up all those ports in your labs.

 The CCNA Security Ultimate Lab Kit includes all the hardware listed and the full CCNA Security 210-260 online video course presented by CCIE Chris Bryant.
 This course has lots of “real-world and hands-on” labs for you to learn from.
 Your copy is fully licensed by TBA and comes with their email support in addition to the free support we provide.

 We provide you with UNLIMITED FREE technical support for each certification lab you purchase.
 We’re just an e-mail or phone call away ready to help you.

 What is included in the Kit: